 6. Black Diamond Carabiners

-7. Hiking Trowel
+8. The Deuce Hiking Trowel

-8. Adventure Meals
+9. Adventure Meals

-Best Gifts for Hikers $20-$50
+Best Gifts For Hikers $20-$50

-The next section in this gifts for hikers list includes some serious safety equipment.
+The next section in this hiking gift list includes some serious safety equipment.
 Anything can happen on the trails, especially in the backcountry.

 10. Dirty Gourmet